All About CatsAll About CatsAll About Cats

 Rabies shot (if required) 16 weeks

-Booster shot Rabies 1 year
+Booster Shot for Rabies 1 year